 Will this tool introduce play into my fork?

-This is a common concern, and it's worth addressing directly.
-All forks have clearance between the bushings and stanchions — even brand new from the factory.
-That clearance isn't a defect, it's a requirement.
-The stanchions need room to slide smoothly, and the oil film that reduces friction needs space to form.
-Without clearance, the fork would be completely unrideable — harsh, binding, and brutal on your hands and arms.
+This is the most common question we get.
+All fork lowers have clearance between the bushings and stanchions from the factory — that clearance is a design requirement, not a defect.
+The stanchions need room to slide freely and the oil film needs space to form.

-If your fork feels loose or has noticeable slop after burnishing, the bushings were already worn before you started.
-Burnishing cannot fix worn bushings — that requires replacement.
+If your fork has noticeable knocking or play after burnishing, the bushings were already worn before you started.
+Burnishing corrects geometry inside serviceable bushings — it doesn't replace worn ones.